Mun-Min/Project_One/README.md

 ​
 https://github.com/Mun-Min/Project_One/blob/main/Visuals%20PNG/phoenix_housing_property_listings_heat_map..png

+- Heatmaps convey the state of the current housing & rental market.
 - Legend for the heat maps - the larger the circle, the more square footage for the property.
 The darker the circle, the more expensive the property.
 ​
 ​
 ## Slides 3 and 4: All homes for sale on the market